wizgurl101/get-together-nextjs-app/README.md

 ## About the project

-This project was build while following along the NextJS section of Academind's React the Complete Guide course.
+This project was build for learning the Next.js framework and how to mirgate an existing project to Typescript.

 ## What have I learnt from this project
 - Intro to using the NextJS framework which provide tools to make a full-stack web app